Supporting a Unique New Approach

 for Reducing Homelessness and Poverty

-New Mexico winemakers and concerned citizens are coming together to support a unique new approach for reducing homelessness and poverty in Albuquerque.
+Concerned citizens and community leaders came together October 27, 2019 to support a unique new approach for reducing homelessness and poverty in Albuquerque.

 Albuquerque absolutely needs the Saffron Strand Training Center.
 More than 95,000 city residents (17%) have income below the official poverty level.
 More than 44,000 (8%) get by on income that is only 50% of the poverty level (City-Data.com).